anujasalvi/Portfolio/assng3-4.md

     <u><h5 style="display:inline-block">Sketch 2:</u></h5><br>
     For my second draft I thought to visualize some more detailed data that I would like to see as a user.
 I decided to graph a couple of bar charts.<br>
-  <b>First: A bar chart that shows Top 3 cities of Top 5 states of highest H1-B sponsoring companies.<b>
+  <b>First: A bar chart that shows Top 3 cities of Top 5 states of highest H1-B sponsoring companies.</b>
   <img src="b1.PNG" alt="Bar-1"><br>
   This bar chart is color grouped by state to show relevance between the graphs.
 It is simpler to understand as compared to the treemap and gives a overview of the important information an audience maybe interested in.<br>
-  <b>Second: A bar chart that shows Top 10 highest H1-B sponsoring companies<b>
+  <b>Second: A bar chart that shows Top 10 highest H1-B sponsoring companies</b>
   <div class="flourish-embed flourish-chart" data-src="visualisation/11239630"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
   This bar chart shows the Top 10 companies that sponsor H1-B visas in the whole of U.S. This looks better than the previous graph and gives a good idea of the companies one should focus on.

+  <u><h5 style="display:inline-block">Sketch 3:</u></h5><br>
+  <b>Second: A  Word Cloud that shows Top 100 cities</b>
+  For this sketch, I decided to focus on the  cities that had the highest H-1B sponsoring companies.
+  <div class="flourish-embed" data-src="visualisation/11239107"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+  This graph grabs the attention of the users to the various cities consisting of such companies.
+This is especially useful if the user wants to know which city location they would like to move to.

   </p>

   <u><h3 style="display:inline-block">Testing:</h3></u>